A Multiplex Approach Against Disturbance Propagation in Nonlinear Networks with Delays: THE SET-UP

-\end{itemize} \end{definition} In the special case when $\bar{d}(t) =0$ and there are no multiplex layers, Definition \ref{def: L_inf} becomes the definition for scalability given in \citep{9353260}.
-In this context we note that the bounds in Definition \ref{def: L_inf} are uniform in $N$ and this in turn guarantees that the residual disturbances are not amplified within the network system.
-Intuitively, scalability is a stronger property than stability.
-In what follows, whenever it is clear from the context, we simply say that the network system is $\sL_\infty^p$-Input-to-State Scalable ($\sL_\infty^p$-Input-Output Scalable) if Definition \ref{def: L_inf} is fulfilled. {In the special case where $p=2$ we simply say that the the network system is $\sL_\infty$-Input-to-State Scalable ($\sL_\infty$-Input-Output Scalable).}
+holds $\forall N$. \end{itemize} \end{defn} {\Cref{def: L_inf} gives upper bounds for state/output deviation composed of the norm of: (i) initial state deviation; (ii) time derivatives of polynomial disturbance plus the output from multiplex layers; and (iii) the residual disturbance.
+Note also that the bounds in \Cref{def: L_inf} are uniform in the number of agents, $N$.
+Hence, scalability is a stronger property than stability, which does not require uniformity of the bounds in $N$.} It in turn guarantees that residual disturbances are not amplified within the network system.
+In the special case when: (i) $\bar{d}(t) =0$ and there are no multiplex layers, \Cref{def: L_inf} becomes the {$\mathcal{L}_\infty$-sISS} in \cite{9353260}; {and (ii) $\bar{d}(t)=[\bar{d}_{1,0},\ldots, \bar{d}_{N,0}]\T$ and there is one multiplex layer, \Cref{def: L_inf} becomes DSS in \cite{SILVA2021109542}}.
+In what follows, whenever it is clear from the context we simply say that the network is $\sL_\infty^p$-Input-to-State Scalable ($\sL_\infty^p$-Input-Output Scalable) if \Cref{def: L_inf} is fulfilled.
+In the special case where $p=2$ we simply say that the network is $\sL_\infty$-Input-to-State Scalable ($\sL_\infty$-Input-Output Scalable).

+{Given the set-up of this section, we can now formulate our control objective.
+Specifically, given the network system \Cref{equ: dynamics}, our goal is to design control protocols of the form of \eqref{equ: control} so that the closed-loop system fulfils \Cref{def: L_inf}.}